zRedShift/mimemagic/README.md

 namespaces, and tree magic for mounted volumes, generated from the XDG shared-mime-info database.

 Note: this embeds the XML from the release of https://gitlab.freedesktop.org/xdg/shared-mime-info/uploads/6a226038bf42dae45a049a6b8e729abc/shared-mime-info-1.10.tar.xz which is licensed under the GPL-2.0-or-later license.
-The XML data is also used to create efficient Go code that can identify mime types.
+The XML data is also used to create efficient Go code that can identify mime types which may make the generated Go code subject to the GPL too.

 ## Features